 When you say "Singapore", people think of "Crazy Rich Asians" but a few decades ago, we were just a really poor 3rd-world country.

 Living through World War 2, most Singaporean families learnt to be very thrifty: we grew what vegetables we could (with homemade fertiliser, to boot!), made every ingredient stretch as far as it could (e.g. making stock from the bones after roasting a chicken) etc

-Mid-way into 2022, with inflation ravaging the economies of many countries, budgeting is back on everyone's agenda and here are my top 10 money saving tips for cooking Asian food in 2022.
-(1 of my Grandmothers fed 11 children on a single income, and the other fed 21, so I know what I'm talking about :P)
+Barely into 2023, with inflation/ skimpflation ravaging the economies of many countries, budgeting is back on everyone's agenda and here are my top 10 money saving tips for Asian cooking in 2023.
+(1 of my Grandmothers fed 11 children on a single income, and the other fed 21, so... :P)

 Substitute expensive ingredients

 In fact, commercial XO sauce usually uses dried shrimp to reduce the amount of expensive dried scallop that has to go into each jar!

 When cooking this poached soy sauce whole chicken, for instance, there will be lots of the soy-based poaching liquid left in the pot.
 Strain the extra and freeze it- it can be used to braise other foods such as eggs, tofu and salmon!

 In fact, keeping a Master Stock is a traditional Chinese practice, and Chinese chefs believe that the repeated braising makes the stock more flavourful as time goes by.
 However, do be very, very careful when keeping master sauces, as it concerns food safety!